Patterns

 Interference

-A piece is placed on a critical square to block a defensive line or communication between enemy pieces.
+A piece is placed on a critical square to block a defensive line between two enemy pieces.
+This cuts off communication or protection.

 Trapped Piece